ContextLab/efficient-learning-khan/docker-README.md

 #   `exit` exits docker

 # made a mistake?
-#   to delete container and and start over: `docker rm MD`
+#   to delete container and and start over: `docker rm ELK`